Editor’s Note: This blog post has been recently updated to reflect the most current industry news.

-Self-service kiosks continue to rise in popularity as a powerful tool benefiting businesses’ customer experience strategies.
-With this surge in interest comes more inquiries about everything from payment options to ADA compliance.
+Self-service kiosks continue to rise in popularity as a powerful tool benefitting businesses and their customer experience strategies.
+With this rise in interest comes more inquiries about everything from payment options and ADA compliance to software integration.
 Below, we’ve compiled a list of the most common self-service kiosk questions and their answers.

-Yes!
-While self-service kiosks have been highly visible in the QSR industry, countless other verticals can utilize the benefits of this technology, too.
-From wayfinding to registration capabilities, self-service kiosks offer unlimited opportunities for other industries like healthcare, automotive, grocery, home improvement, retail, hospitality, cannabis dispensaries, and more.
+In a word — yes!
+While self-service kiosks have been highly visible in the QSR industry, countless other verticals are benefitting from this technology, too.
+From wayfinding and check-in to self-ordering and registration, self-service kiosks offer unlimited opportunities for other industries like automotive, healthcare, grocery, retail, hospitality, cannabis, and more.
 In fact, having self-service technology can serve as a competitive advantage in a demanding retail landscape where the customer experience is a valued performance indicator.
 Make sure you’re setting yourselves apart from other businesses in your industry.

 What kind of payment is accepted at a self-order kiosk?
 Do kiosks accept cash?

 There are a variety of payment options available for kiosks, and which ones to utilize depend on a business’ needs.
 Most restaurant self-service kiosks accept credit cards and offer a “pay at the counter” choice for customers paying with cash.
 However, as more QSRs and fast casual establishments explore kiosk programs, many are employing cash dispensing hardware to offer the full self-order experience and eliminate the need for patrons to stop at the counter.

 For other industries, payment options vary.
 A wayfinding kiosk can likely skip payment hardware, whereas a patient check-in kiosk might need a card swipe to offer bill payment as well.
 Regardless of your needs, Frank Mayer offers a variety of options, including a bill payment kiosk that offers cash payment and recycling.